-O&M specialists conduct functional low vision mobility assessments for individuals who have some remaining vision.
+O&M specialists conduct functional low vision mobility assessments for individuals who have some functional vision.
 The purpose of this assessment is to evaluate how an individual uses his or her vision in a variety of travel situations, including familiar and unfamiliar environments, different times of day, and varying lighting conditions.
-To gain the most comprehensive picture of one's visual functioning, components of a functional low vision mobility assessment include review of records (e.g., eye reports), interviews with the individual and others (e.g., family members, teachers), and observations of the individual performing specific tasks in natural settings.
-Areas of assessment include visual field, visual acuity, depth perception, visual efficiency (e.g., scanning), color perception, contrast sensitivity, glare, and light sensitivity, as relevant to functional mobility performance.
-Assessment results are used to make recommendations and plan individualized instruction.
+To gain the most comprehensive picture of one's visual functioning, components of a functional low vision mobility assessment include review of records (e.g., eye reports, functional vision and CVI assessment reports), interviews with the individual and others who interact with them, and observations of the individual performing specific tasks in natural settings.
+Areas of assessment include visual field, visual acuity, depth perception, visual efficiency (e.g., scanning), color perception, contrast sensitivity, glare, and light sensitivity, as is relevant to functional mobility performance.
+O&M specialists use assessment results to make recommendations and plan individualized instruction.